 Structure of the liver

-The liver is a crescent-shaped organ that is fairly straight at the bottom.
+The liver is a crescent-shaped organ that is relatively straight at the bottom.
 It is slightly inclined in the body cavity, with the left portion on the stomach and the right on the first part of the small intestine.

 Compared to the rest of the body, the liver has a significant amount of blood flowing through it: an estimated 13 percent of the body’s blood is in the liver at any one time.